OEM Left Handlebar Controls

 Wiring

 Using the stock wiring, I removed the turn signal running light wires and their power lead, sealing off the wire ends.
 I didn’t remove them completely from the switch assembly, as they appeared soldered and coated with insulation.
-Most of the wiring remains OEM, but the horn switch was repurposed as an ECU-switched input, which I plan to use for a two-step function.
+Most of the wiring remains OEM, but the horn switch was repurposed as an ECU-switched input, which I plan to use for a two-step function or datalog button.
+That is the nice thing about a conigurable ECU, I can set it up as one thing and change it later if needed.

 For the clutch switch, I extended the leads from the Ducati clutch switch to match the length of the RC51 LH control leads.
-It’s important to keep the clutch switch leads separate from the LH controls so each can be removed independently.
+It’s important to leave enough slack in the clutch switch leads from the LH controls so each can be removed independently.

 Ducati Clutch Switch